mesolitica/malaya/README.rst

    using Multinomial, SGD, and Fast-text N-grams deep learning to distinguish Malay, English, and Indonesian.
 -  **Normalizer**

-   using local Malaysia NLP researches to normalize any bahasa texts.
+   using local Malaysia NLP researches hybrid with Transformer models to normalize any bahasa texts.
 -  **Num2Word**

    Convert from numbers to cardinal or ordinal representation.